cogment/cogment-doc/docs/guide/tutorial/advanced-tutorials/6-human-player.md

 Modify the `client/main.py` file to include the above additions.

-You can now [build and run](./1-bootstrap-and-data-structures.md#building-and-running-the-app) the application.
+You can now [build and run](../1-setup.md#building-and-running-the-app) the application.
 You'll be presented with a prompt for choosing your moves and comparing your skills to the simple heuristic AI we implemented earlier.

 This concludes the step 5 of the tutorial: you implemented your first client actor and put your first human in the loop!
 This is also the final step for the basics tutorial.

-You can continue by implementing a web client to replace the command line interface we just developed in [step 6](./6-web-client.md).
-You can also learn how to train an actor implementation using Reinforcement Learning in [step 7](./7-dqn-player.md).
+You can continue by implementing a web client to replace the command line interface we just developed in [step 6](7-web-client.md).